Climate Change Adaptation

 Climate Change Adaptation in the Superfund Program: Groundwater Remediation Systems (PDF) (8 pp, 853 KB, About PDF) is the first in a series of fact sheets designed to help project managers and other cleanup stakeholders identify, prioritize, and implement site-specific measures for increasing remedy resilience to climate change impacts.

 EPA's Office of Superfund Remediation and Technology Innovation, which manages the Superfund Program, is collaborating with other national program offices to implement the climate change adaptation plan proposed by the Office of Solid Waste and Emergency Response.
-Adaptation plans specific to the Superfund Program involve the following key actions:
+The Superfund Program's Climate Change Adaptation Action Plan involves the following key actions:

 - Develop criteria to identify the types of remedies for which performance may be impacted by climate change